Illness Protocols and Practices

 - If questionable or undiagnosed pink eye appears

-If a student becomes sick at school, is coughing, appears to have a fever, or has possible COVID-19 symptoms, they will be moved to the Caring Room.
-A school nurse or certified nurse’s assistant will attend to the Caring Room and use appropriate personal protective equipment to limit the transmission of illness.
+If a student becomes sick at school, appears to have a fever, or has possible COVID-19 symptoms, they will be moved to the nurse’s office.
+The student’s parent/guardian will be contacted.

 When a Positive COVID-19 Case is Confirmed